ROBBYARSANI/MyNotes/README.md

 # MyNotes
-The Note Management Dashboard is a web-based application for managing personal notes.
+MyNotes is a web-based application for managing personal notes.

 ## Technologies Used
 - **Frontend:** HTML, CSS, JavaScript